Sindri-Labs/sindri-resources/circuit_tutorials/circom/sudoku/README.md

 # Sudoku Circuit

 This circuit accepts a (public) sudoku puzzle and a (private) solution to that puzzle; it has 11906 constraints.
-Both are formatted as 81-long integer lists with entries 1-9.
+Both are formatted as 81 digit-long strings made up of the digits "0" - "9".

 Source: https://github.com/web3-master/zksnark-sudoku